mjfreelancing/AllOverIt-Ruby/alloverit-patterns-specification_active_record/README.md

 # AllOverIt::Patterns::SpecificationActiveRecord

-This gem extends the Specification pattern to work seamlessly with ActiveRecord models.
+This gem extends the [AllOverIt::Patterns::Specification](../alloverit-patterns-specification/README.md) pattern to work seamlessly with ActiveRecord models.
 It allows you to compose business rules as specifications and apply them directly to database queries, as well as in-memory objects.
+This package builds on the core Specification gem, adding robust Arel-based SQL composition, ActiveRecord integration, and a suite of helpers for advanced, composable, and database-agnostic querying.

 ## Features

-- Compose complex query logic using specifications
+- Compose complex query logic using specifications, with full support for AND, OR, NOT, and custom combinators
-- Use the same specification for both ActiveRecord queries and in-memory filtering
+- Use the same specification for both ActiveRecord queries (SQL) and in-memory filtering (Ruby)
-- Integrates with ActiveRecord via a `scoped_to` method
+- Integrates with ActiveRecord via a `scoped_to` method for easy application of specifications to queries
+- Provides a rich set of ArelHelpers for safe, portable, and expressive SQL predicate construction (e.g., case-insensitive LIKE, regex, modulo, etc.)
+- Supports chaining and composition of specifications for highly readable and maintainable business logic
+- Fully compatible with the non-ActiveRecord [AllOverIt::Patterns::Specification](../alloverit-patterns-specification/README.md) gem.
+Use the same patterns for both in-memory and database-backed models

+## How It Works

+- **Specifications** encapsulate business rules as objects.
+You can combine them using `.and`, `.or`, `.not`, and custom logic.
+- **ActiveRecord Integration**: Each specification can provide a `to_arel(table)` method, which returns an Arel predicate for SQL queries.
+The gem's `scoped_to` method applies these to ActiveRecord relations.
+- **ArelHelpers**: Use the provided helpers to build robust, DB-agnostic predicates (e.g., case-insensitive equality, LIKE, IN, BETWEEN, regex, etc.)
+- **In-memory Filtering**: The same specification can be used to filter Ruby objects with `satisfied_by?`.

 ## Setup & Installation